alexgenaud/forcerror/README.md

 However, we can cause a stack overflow error to be thrown after recursing thousands of calls deep.

-    static final int WHILE_LOOPS = 0;
-    static final int RECURSE_LOOPS = 12345;
-    static final int DATA_SIZE = 1;
+     $ java -Xmx2500k -jar build/libs/forcerror.jar 0 12345 4

-My JVM will throw an error before 8000 recursive method calls.
+My JVM will throw an error before 7500 recursive method calls.

 ### Compilation optimizations

-If the array size is moderately low and if my
-JVM can handle one while loop, then it can handle billions of while loops.
+If my JVM can handle one while loop, then it will most likley handle billions of while loops.
-Either the garbage collector cleans up after every iteration or the (JIT) compiler realizes that the data array is never used and thus perhaps the data array is not generated at all (optimized out of the bytecode).
+Perhaps the garbage collector cleans up after every iteration or the (JIT) compiler realizes that the data array is never used and thus the data array is optimized away

-    static final int WHILE_LOOPS = 0;
-    static final int RECURSE_LOOPS = 1000;
-    static final int DATA_SIZE = 1000;
+(reused or no array allocated at all in bytecode).

+     $ java -Xmx2500k -jar build/libs/forcerror.jar 123456789 0 12340

-However, this is not the case with recursive calls.
+This is not the case with recursive calls.
 The JVM generates a unique and useless data array for each instance of the recursive method.
 The garbage collector cannot free up any of the data referenced by any of the recursive method instances (frames) on the stack.

+     $ java -Xmx2500k -jar build/libs/forcerror.jar 0 1234 12340

 ## Links, for more information